clausehound/clausehound-blog/content/blog/cross-border-agreements-and-choice-of-law:-how-companies-can-control-their-location-for-litigation-or-arbitration-when-faced-with-a-dispute-and-why-that-matters/index.md

 legislation.
 Some acts use the doctrine of lex loci contractus, or, the law of the place where the contract is made.
 This can be seen in Section 123 of the
 Insurance Act of Ontario:

-    123. Where the subject-matter of a contract of insurance is property in Ontario or an insurable interest of a person resident in Ontario, the contract of insurance, if signed, countersigned, issued or delivered in Ontario or committed to the post office or to any carrier, messenger or agent to be delivered or handed over to the insured or the insured’s assign or agent in Ontario shall be deemed to evidence a contract made therein, and the contract shall be construed according to the law thereof, and all money payable under the contract shall be paid at the office of the chief officer or agent in Ontario of the insurer in lawful money of Canada.
+*123. Where the subject-matter of a contract of insurance is property in Ontario or an insurable interest of a person resident in Ontario, the contract of insurance, if signed, countersigned, issued or delivered in Ontario or committed to the post office or to any carrier, messenger or agent to be delivered or handed over to the insured or the insured’s assign or agent in Ontario shall be deemed to evidence a contract made therein, and the contract shall be construed according to the law thereof, and all money payable under the contract shall be paid at the office of the chief officer or agent in Ontario of the insurer in lawful money of Canada.
 R.S.O.
 1990, c.
 I.8, s.
-123
+123*

 Another example can be seen in personal property and security law.
 In *Gimli Auto Ltd. v.
 BDO Dunwoody* [1998] A.J.
 No. 537, the Alberta court analyzed the Alberta
 PPS legislation conflict of law provision in paragraph 8 and 9:

-    One need not consider common-law choice-of-law rules, because Alberta's P.P.S.A. replaces them with new statutory choice-of-law rules.
+*One need not consider common-law choice-of-law rules, because Alberta's P.P.S.A. replaces them with new statutory choice-of-law rules.
 (So do all the other
 P.P.S.A.'s, and they are very similar, though that probably does not matter much here.)
 Nor need one consider a choice-of-law clause in a lease, for the statute sets which law applies.
 Nor is this a suit between two parties to a contract.
-The whole point of the P.P.S.A. is to overrule certain contractual or property rights: Re Giffen, The lessor and lessee could not, by contracting that the lease would be valid even if not registered, bind others.
+The whole point of the P.P.S.A. is to overrule certain contractual or property rights: Re Giffen, The lessor and lessee could not, by contracting that the lease would be valid even if not registered, bind others.*

 ### Takeaways